jfriedly/foreign-currency/README.rst

 The Isle of Man is an island between Britain and Ireland and is an official self-governing Crown dependency.
 The government of the Isle of Man has established a de facto currency union with the UK, where the Manx government has decided to make UK currency legal tender on the island, but also issues its own independent currency.
 The currency units are the same, and I think the coins look similar enough to be spendable anywhere in the UK, so I've counted it as the same denomination as modern British pounds.

+Ukraine
+'''''''
+I have a 5 kopiyka coin from 1992 that is actually legal tender.
+In 1996, the Ukrainian government redenominated the currency from karbovanets into hyrven', but they had actually begun printing and minting the new currency all the way back in 1992.

 Venezuela
 '''''''''